Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-my-twitter-header-dynamic.md

 });
 ```

-The next step is to create a function to retrieve the latest three followers for the Twitter handle provided.
+The next step is creating a function to retrieve the latest three followers for the Twitter handle.

 ```js
 async function getLatestFollowers() {